Phobos-developers/Phobos/README.md

 **Phobos** is a WIP project providing a set of new features and fixes for Yuri's Revenge based on [modified YRpp](https://github.com/Metadorius/YRpp) and [Syringe](https://github.com/Ares-Developers/Syringe) to allow injecting code.
 It's meant to accompany [Ares](https://github.com/Ares-Developers/Ares) rather than replace it, thus it won't introduce incompatibilities.

+For now you can discuss the project at a dedicated [channel on C&C Mod Haven](https://discord.gg/sZeMzz6qVg) (which is my C&C modding server).

 **Current features**
 ============